YuliDemins/remote-control/README.md

 # RSSchool NodeJS websocket task template

+## Attention! please use the app only on the main screen

 > Static http server and base task packages.
 > By default WebSocket client tries to connect to the 8080 port.